Ashok090/CarSelector/README.md

-CarSelector (Google-Palm-LLM)

-This repository features a Large Language Model (LLM) integrated with a SQL database.
-Upon receiving a query, the model executes a SQL query to fetch the relevant information from the database.
+# CarTalk AI (Google-palm-LLM)

+## In this repo we done a llm model that is connected to a SQL database.
+## When question made it makes a query and get the answer from the SQL database.